 - Magento Open Source (formerly Community Edition): This is a free product anyone can download from the Magento website.
 After installing Magento, the user is responsible for hosting, support, and ecommerce development costs.

-- Magento Enterprise Edition — This on-premise premium option comes with added features and support.
+- Magento Commerce (on-prem)— This on-premise premium option comes with added features and support.
 It is usually only adopted by enterprises because the monthly costs can be steep.

-- Enterprise Cloud Edition — A cloud-hosted version provides the same features as the on-premise Enterprise Edition but eliminates the need for self-hosting.
+- Magento Commerce Cloud — A cloud-hosted version provides the same features as the on-premise Magento Commerce but eliminates the need for self-hosting.
 It’s important to distinguish that even though this edition is cloud-hosted, it is not the same as SaaS (Software-as-a-Service).
 More on the differences below.

 6 Reasons You’re Probably Looking for a Magento Alternative